-A highway and a public right of way mean the same thing; they are both a "way" over which the public have a right to pass and repass at all times of the day and night.
-The term highway includes all carriageways (roads), streets, footways (pavements), footpaths, bridleways and byways.
-A highway may also include the adjacent verges.
+A highway and a public right of way mean the same thing; they are both a way over which the public have a legal right to pass and repass at all times.

-For questions about roads maintained by Highways England:
+For questions about roads maintained by National Highways: